Happy Birthday, Dr. Egas Moniz - Creator of the Cerebral Angiography

 the abstract, but ask your doctor to look for the report in its entirety.

-According to another report written just 12 years ago, this cause and treatment was considered "newly discovered."
+another report written just 12 years ago, this cause and treatment was considered "newly discovered."
 One of the doctors

 who wrote the 2000 report also participated in the most recent report.